Asthma: Symptoms, Causes and Natural Support Strategies

 Bronchospasm is a symptom of asthma that happens because of a sudden constriction of your airways due to inflammation and sensitivity.
 This can lead to audible wheezing, shortness of breath, and coughing.
 These noisy and visible symptoms are the ones that instantly come to mind when we think about asthma.
 However, there is more to asthma than bronchospasms.

 While bronchospasm is the audible and visible part of asthma, airway inflammation is the silent part.
 Asthma starts with inflammation that causes the lining of your airways to turn inflamed, swollen, and clogged with fluid and mucus.
 In a non-asthmatic person, the muscles around the bronchial tubes relax and the tissue thin.
-This allows easy airflow when the air enters the respiratory system from the nose and mouth, and travels through the bronchial tubes.
-In an asthmatic person, however, the muscles of the bronchial tubes tighten and thicken.

 The air passages become inflamed and mucus-filled which makes it difficult for the air to move.
 Even though you can see it, asthma inflammation is a quiet yet very important part of asthma.
 Every time you encounter your asthma triggers, it increases inflammations and increases your chances of more frequent and increased symptoms (3, 4).